Convergence of normalized Betti numbers in nonpositive curvature

 Fix $d>0$.
 A simplicial complex $K$ has \emph {degree at most $d$} if every vertex in $K$ is adjacent to at most $d$ edges.
 In \cite{elek2010betti}, Elek shows that the normalized Betti numbers of finite simplicial complex $K$ with degree at most $d$ are \emph{testable}, meaning that there is a way to read off approximations of the normalized Betti numbers while only looking at bounded random samples of $K$.
 More precisely, given $\epsilon>0$, there is some $R(\epsilon)$ as follows.
 Given $K$, select $R$ vertices of $K$ at random and look at the $R$-neighborhood of each in $K$.
 Testability means there is a way to guess from this data what the normalized Betti numbers of $K$ are, that is correct up to an error of $\epsilon$ with probability $1-\epsilon$.

 This is really a continuity result, in the following sense.
 Consider the topological space

 where each $p\in K$ is a vertex, two pointed complexes are equivalent if they are isomorphic via a map that takes basepoint to basepoint, and where two complexes are close if for large $R$, the $R$-balls around their basepoints are isomorphic.
-Each finite complex $K$ induces a finite measure $\mu_K$ on $\mathcal K$, defined by pushing forward the counting measure on the vertex set $V(K)$ under the map
+Each finite (even possibly disconnected) complex $K$ induces a finite measure $\mu_K$ on $\mathcal K$, defined by pushing forward the counting measure on the vertex set $V(K)$ under the map